Mom-shaming and babywearing

 A Newborn Baby & Ergonomics

-An ergonomic position for a newborn baby is what usually is referred to as a natural fetal position, a frog legged position or M-shaped position.
+An ergonomic position for a newborn baby is what usually is referred to the natural fetal position, a frog legged position or M-shaped position.
 The baby’s bottom is positioned lower than the knees, and the hips are spread open.
 The thighs are supported and spread around the caregivers’ torso.
 When an infant is carried in this position, the ball of the hip joint is pressed evenly into the centre of the hip socket.
 This is both a natural position for a newborn and can help prevent/ease the risk of hip dysplasia and encourages healthy hip development.

 A baby that is younger than 3 months of age, requires much support as they can not hold their head steadily.
 The baby has a natural spine curvature and the muscles are still undeveloped.
 This position is often described as a c-shaped back and it’s important that carriers and wraps have a soft panel allowing the baby to rest towards a parent in its natural position.